perfsonar/docs/manage_services.rst

 NPAD                No                  Controls *npad* service that allows clients run diagnostic tests through a Java applet
 =================== =================== ==================================================================

+.. note:: Starting in 3.4, SSH was removed as a service from this listing.
+To enable/disable SSHD, use *chkconfig*

 Choosing Services to Enable
 ===========================
 It is important to understand what services might impact other services.
 For example, if you run throughput tests (e.g. BWCTL + iperf3) and latency/loss tests (e.g. OWAMP ) on the same network interface, the throughput tests will possibly cause the host to drop packets.
 This may lead to a misleading interpretation of data if these events are not properly correlated.
 In general it is recommended you use the following guidelines when deciding which services to enable: